timsong-cpp/papers/1964_casting_convertible_to_bool/casting_convertible_to_bool.md

 ## Contradiction with LWG's preferred direction for [@LWG2114]
-Since C++98, the current library specification has been filled with requirements for something to be "convertible to `bool`" requirements (see, e.g., what is now called _Cpp17LessThanComparable_) and "contextually convertible to `bool`" has been added to the mix since C++11 (see, e.g., _Cpp17NullablePointer_).
+Since C++98, the current library specification has been filled with requirements for something to be "convertible to `bool`" requirements (see, e.g., what is now called _Cpp17LessThanComparable_ [utility.arg.requirements]{.wg21}) and
+"contextually convertible to `bool`" has been added to the mix since C++11 (see, e.g., _Cpp17NullablePointer_ [nullablepointer.requirements]{.wg21}).

 However, these requirements date from a time where library specification has been quite imprecise;
 as Casey Carter put it during the LEWG discussion of an early draft of this paper, what was meant was more like "it converts to `bool` when the library wants it to convert to `bool`".

-An library issue, [@LWG2114], was opened in 2011 to address the formulation of these requirements;
+A library issue, [@LWG2114], was opened in 2011 to address the formulation of these requirements;
 in 2012, STL explained in the issue that implementations want to do things well beyond just converting them to `bool`;
-the example given from the Dinkumware Standard Library implementaton then were:
+the example given from the Dinkumware Standard Library implementation then were:

 ```c++
 if (pred(args))